Waseda University Rugby Football Club

 Waseda University R.F.C. was founded in 1918.
-It is one of the top rugby union clubs for students in Japan, together with Kanto Gakuin University RFC, Keio University RFC and Doshisha University RFC.
+It is one of the top rugby union clubs for students in Japan, together with Kanto Gakuin University RFC, Teikyo University RFC, Keio University RFC, Meiji University RFC and Doshisha University RFC.

 It is the representative club of Waseda University and has produced many players for the Japan national rugby union team.